bencooper222/benc-blog/src/pages/lasik/index.md

 Still!
 It's fucking wild this works!
 We went millennia without any vision correction, figured out eyeglasses around 1300[^1], took another 600 years to figure out contacts and figured out how to avoid corrective devices in most cases just 100 years later.
 The results of science are cool.
-My hope is the progress on vision correction accelerates enough that by the time my vision starts deteriorating in my 40s, there's some process to fix that [^2].
+My hope is the progress on vision correction accelerates enough that by the time my vision starts deteriorating again in my 40s (the lens - the thing in your eye you change the shape of to change where you're focusing on starts to become less flexible around then), there's some process to fix that [^2].

 ## It's weirder being able to see than I expected